7 Crowdfunding Tips: Quick and Easy Ways to Raise More Money

 Many crowdfunding campaign organizers make the mistake of setting up a campaign page and assuming that people will find it.

 But all is not lost!
-By promoting your campaign on the same day you set it up, you can position yourself for crowdfunding success.
+By promoting your campaign on the same day you set it up (and the early days that follow), you can position yourself for crowdfunding success.

 In fact, nearly half of successful campaigns’ funds are raised in the first and last 3 days of the campaign’s duration.

-This means that you have a short window to get the word out and ask your friends, family members, and community members for donations.
+This means that you have a short window to get the word out and ask for donations from your:

 Crowdfunding Tip #3: Ask the Right People for Donations

-You know your network best, and you can likely tell if someone would be receptive to giving to your crowdfunding campaign.
+You know your network best.
+You, more than anyone, can likely tell if someone would be receptive to giving to your crowdfunding campaign.

 For instance, someone who has lost a loved one to cancer will probably want to contribute to a crowdfunding campaign that’s raising money for cancer research.

-Similarly, if you’re running a crowdfunding campaign for a certain politician, you probably aren’t likely to receive any donations from friends and family members who belong to a different political party or who have dissimilar political ideals.
+Similarly, if you are running a crowdfunding campaign for a certain politician, you probably aren’t likely to receive any donations from friends and family members who belong to a different political party or who have dissimilar political ideals.

 Both situations are to be expected when raising money.